-- 1. Note the Quarter 2 position of corporate risks for the period April 2020-September 2020 as outlined in Annex A. - 2.
-Refer any other comments to Cabinet for their consideration and endorsement at the meeting when Cabinet will consider a report on the Corporate Risk Register for Q2.
+- 1. It is recommended that Cabinet note the Quarter 2 position of corporate risks for the period April 2020-September 2020 as outlined in Annex A and the reference received from Audit Committee. - 2.
+It is recommended that Cabinet consider and endorse the Corporate Risk Register for Q2 and the associated Corporate Risk Summary Report.